guiman900/GLoot/README.md

 double click on index.html

 ## Tests
-The tests are available on the GLootNetworkLibrary project.
+The tests are availables on the GLootNetworkLibrary project.

 Open GLootNetworkLibrary project on XCode and open the file GLootNetworkLibraryTests.

-Inside the GLootNetworkLibraryTests click on the button on the righ of the method testExample.
+Inside the GLootNetworkLibraryTests click on the button on the righ of the testExample method.